 Next March will see the return of the Orange Challenge.
-Situated in the rolling hills of New South Wales, Cyclist was one of the first to sample the course.
+Situated in the rolling hills of New South Wales, Cyclist was one of the first to sample the course and we continue to return year after year.
 Here’s what to expect.

 Words: Alex Malone